Introduction to Biomedical Informatics and Artificial Intelligence

 1

-Overview of Field and Problems Motivating It
+Overview of Fields and Motivating Problems

 2

-Computing Concepts for Biomedical and Health Informatics
+Computing Concepts for Biomedical Informatics

 3